 This butternut kale quinoa salad is a healthful and wholesome salad.
 The spices of the roasted butternut flavor shine through, the pepitas give it some crunch and I absolutely adore the sweetness of the raisins and dried cranberries.
 The whole thing tastes like fall.

 I can hardly believe it’s already October.

 I am so honored to be a part of something as important as Fair Trade.
 Not only do I get to help spread the love about all things Fair Trade and how it improves lives while producing quality products and being good to the environment, but I get to introduce you to a Fair Trade farmer and then of course Fair Trade USA wants to give one of you lucky readers a box full of Fair Trade goodies (Trust me, you want this)!
-To get an even better understanding of the importance of buying Fair Trade and/or how you can get involved, click here. #BeFair
+To get an even better understanding of the importance of buying Fair Trade and/or how you can get involved. click here. #BeFair

-Add the butternut squash to a large bowl.
+First add the butternut squash to a large bowl.

 Drizzle in 1 tablespoon sunflower oil.
 Coconut oil would work well here too!

-Then add in 1 tablespoon dark brown sugar, 1 teaspoon smoked paprika, 3/4 teaspoon cumin, ground coriander and kosher salt.
+To the squash, add in 1 tablespoon dark brown sugar, 1 teaspoon smoked paprika, 3/4 teaspoon cumin, ground coriander and kosher salt.
 1/4 teaspoon black pepper and 1/8 teaspoon ground nutmeg (found in your goody box!) and cayenne pepper.

 Toss that all together until the squash is coated evenly.

 Spread the squash out on a rimmed sheet pan and slide it into a preheated 400 degree oven for 20 minutes or until fork tender.